f & g header logo

 Minimum Wage

 California's minimum wage sets the baseline for how much employers must pay their workers.
-Here's a breakdown of the current rates (as of July 2024):
+Here's a breakdown of the rates effective January 1, 2025:

 • Minimum Wage for Fast Food Workers: Starting April 1, 2024, fast food restaurant employees covered by the new law are entitled to a minimum wage of $20.00 per hour.